• Skip to main content

 In Hawaii, you’ll find shoyu chicken just about everywhere!
 Serve chicken on top of cooked white rice, with macaroni salad on the side and a green salad.

-More Hawaiian Recipes to Try
+More Hawaiian style recipes to try

 • Hoisin Pulled Pork Sliders on Hawaiian Rolls